Harsh741334/Forest-AI-Multi-Model-Intelligent-Assistant/README.md

-Here is a professional, well-structured, and polished README for your GitHub repository.
-I've organized it with clear headings, code blocks, and emojis to make it visually appealing and easy for other developers to read.

 🌲 Forest AI – Multi-Model AI Assistant

 Forest AI is a full-stack, multi-model AI assistant designed to enable users to interact with multiple Large Language Models (LLMs) through a single, unified interface.
 The system simulates a real-world, scalable AI application environment by supporting intelligent model selection, secure user authentication, and persistent chat history.

 📖 Overview

 Forest AI allows users to seamlessly query different AI models, compare their responses, and receive optimized, synthesized answers.
 The application features a modular and scalable architecture that perfectly integrates backend API endpoints, secure database storage, and a responsive frontend UI.

 ✨ Features

 Secure Authentication: Token-based security (JWT) with securely hashed passwords (SHA-256).

 Persistent Memory: Chat histories are saved per user and stored reliably in MongoDB.